Servers

 The report index is used to display a webpage indexing the reports.
 It

-retrieves extra information from a meta.yaml
+retrieves extra information from a meta.yaml file in the top level

 output directory, and (with lower priority) by parsing an index.html